Sbonsor/LoKi/README.md

   - m: Mass of the particle in the specified unit system.
 - U: The total potential energy of the samples.
 - K: The total kinetic energy of the samples.
-- Virial: The virial ratio as a check on the procedure.
+- Q: The virial ratio as a check on the procedure.